Catholic Church in Africa: Eastern Catholic Churches

-Catholic Monarchs
+Catholic monarchs

 Despite prevalent republican governments in contemporary time, Africa has a tradition of Catholic monarchs, such as in the kingdoms of Congo, Uganda, Rwanda, and Burundi.

 Modern African papabili

 In 1920 Hilaire Belloc had proclaimed, "The Church is Europe, and Europe is the Church."
 However, according to Philip Jenkins, the 20th century saw major changes for the Catholic Church.
 By 1960, the College of Cardinals had its first Sub-Saharan African, Laurean Rugambwa.
 By deliberate policy, John Paul II selected many Cardinals from Third World nations, and by 2001 they made up over 40 percent of the body.
 In 2002, Italian Cardinals made up just 15 percent of the College, a drop from 60 percent in the 1950s.

 Jenkins saw the conservatism of Pope John Paul II as particularly attractive to Catholics in developing nations and likely to be a dominant force in Catholic politics for some time.
 Francis Arinze, a Nigerian Cardinal and adviser to Pope John Paul II, was considered papabile before the 2005 papal conclave, which elected Benedict XVI.
 As Arinze was considered theologically conservative, Jenkins suggests he would have brought African "notions of authority and charisma" to the office, rather than democracy.

 Jenkins states, "The prospect of a Black African pope understandably excites Christians of all political persuasions."
 Even Cardinal Joseph Ratzinger, three years before his own selection as Pope, labeled the prospect of an African pope as "entirely plausible" and a "wonderful sign for all Christianity."
 According to Financial Times, an African such as Arinze would "boost the popularity" of the church, which is facing strong competition in Africa from Pentecostal, Baptist, and Evangelical denominations.
 The Daily Telegraph has said that an "African papacy is the logical outcome" given that the majority of Catholics now live in the developing world, and in particular, the Catholic Church in Africa "has grown by 20 times since 1980."

 In the papal conclave of 2013, Cardinal Peter Turkson of Ghana was called "the most likely" candidate from Africa and was considered the favorite to win the papacy before the election of Jorge Mario Bergoglio in 2013.
-Furthermore, Cardinal Robert Sarah has mentioned in the press as a possible candidate for the papacy, both in 2013 and in future conclaves.
+Furthermore, Cardinal Robert Sarah has been mentioned in the press as a possible candidate for the papacy, both in 2013 and in future conclaves.